Trusted by:

 Going with Certifier intuitive certificate maker without any additional resources

 If you're leaning towards a solution that offers simplicity and speed, Certifier is the clear winner.
 It's designed for ease of use.
 It allows you to quickly create, personalize, and send out certificates without getting bogged down in technical details.
+Bet on Certifier, give up auto generate certificate Microsoft Forms options.

 FAQ: Microsoft Teams certificates